 Students evaluate the role social cognition plays in a person's attitudes, perception of themselves and relationships with others.
 Students explore a variety of factors and contexts that can influence the behaviour of individuals and groups, recognising that different cultural groups have different experiences and values.
-Students are encouraged to consider Aboriginal and Torres Strait Islander people's experiences within Australia society and how these experiences may affect psychological functioning.
 Students examine the contribution that classical and contemporary research has made to the understanding of human perception and why individuals and groups behave in specific ways.
 Students investigate how perception of stimuli enables a person to interact with the world around them and how their perception of stimuli can be distorted.
 Students complete a studentdesigned scientific investigation related to internal and external factors on behaviour.